Rajasthan Royals: 2018 IPL season

 In 2018, the Rajasthan Royals made a comeback to the IPL after two years of suspension.
 Prior to the 2018 IPL auction, the Royals retained Steve Smith for ₹120 million, announcing him as captain for the 2018 season.
 Following the ball tampering controversy in March 2018, Smith stepped down as Royals captain with Ajinkya Rahane appointed.
 Smith was subsequently banned from playing in the 2018 IPL season.
 Following Steve Smith's ban, Heinrich Klaasen was announced as replacement.

 On 2 May 2018, in a match against the Delhi Daredevils, Jos Buttler scored the fastest ever 50 for Rajasthan Royals, off just 18 balls.
 This was also the fifth-fastest in IPL history.
 However, RR lost the match by four runs after failing to make the revised target of 151 from 12 overs due to rain.
-Buttler also equaled Virender Sehwag’s record for most consecutive fifties in the IPL, with 5 consecutive fifties.
+Buttler also equalled Virender Sehwag’s record for most consecutive fifties in the IPL, with 5 consecutive fifties.

 The Royals managed to secure fourth place in the regular season, with 14 points.
 However, they crashed out of the playoffs in the eliminator against Kolkata Knight Riders, losing by 25 runs in Eden Gardens.